Relintai/pandemonium_engine_docs/usage/rendering/jitter_stutter.md

 at a different resolution than the monitor refresh rate.
 Check whether your monitor refresh rate is different from 60 Hz.

-This is generally not a problem, given that most monitors are 60 Hz, and starting with Godot 3.1, a frame timer was introduced that tries to synchronize with refresh as well as possible.
+This is generally not a problem, given that most monitors are 60 Hz, and starting with Pandemonium 3.1, a frame timer was introduced that tries to synchronize with refresh as well as possible.

 Sometimes only some objects appear to jitter (character or background).
 This happens when they are processed in different time sources (one is processed in the physics step while another is processed in the idle step).
-Godot 3.1 does some improvements to this, from allowing kinematic bodies to be animated in the regular _process loop, to further fixes in the frame timer.
+Pandemonium 3.1 does some improvements to this, from allowing kinematic bodies to be animated in the regular _process loop, to further fixes in the frame timer.